 And since Jax is very picky eater then mixing his meds with food or treat is not an option to ensure that he’ll take full recommended dose.

 So the only way to give him pill is to actually force it down his throat, so i was doing it twice a day for almost 5 months already.
 He was always under weight ever since he was young, but when he got sick he lost even more weight and only weighted 9.7 pounds instead of his normal weight should be around 11.5-12.

 So I got the high calorie liquid and was giving it to him with the syringe after each pill given trying to kill 2 birds in one stone: insure that he gets his dose of meds and make him to gain some weight.

 So on his second check up visit he gained some weight and was 10.5 pounds.
 Lucky that he’s very submissive cat and it’s pretty easy to force the pill down making sure that he swallows it.

 It would be a different story if you have to do it to cat that fights.

-Also lucky that now the first drug choice for Cryptococcosis is Fluconazole, and it’s a lot milder anti fungal drug with much less side effects.
-Doctor Riskin told me that he when his own cat contracted this disease back in the 1990s, the then drug choice was Itraconazole.
+Also, lucky that now the first drug choice for Cryptococcosis is Fluconazole, and it’s a lot milder anti fungal drug with much less side effects.
+Doctor Riskin told me that when his own cat contracted this disease back in the 1990s, the then drug choice was Itraconazole.

 Itraconazole is a much harsher anti-fungal drug that could cause a lot of bad side effects and his cat developed liver failure from the drug, and then he had to switch to Fluconazole that was just new drug on the market and it was super expensive back then with no generic options, but at least he could finish the course of treatment without risking to loose the cat to side effect of the drug.